jamesenewman/cybersecurity-portfolio/README.md

 ## About This Portfolio

-I've spent 8+ years in Trust & Safety at a high-growth tech platform doing work that sits at the core of IAM: deciding who should have access to what, verifying identities, spotting when activity doesn't fit the pattern, and documenting every decision so it holds up under scrutiny.
+I've spent 8+ years in Trust & Safety doing work that translates naturally into identity and access risk: verifying identities, investigating account misuse and unauthorized access, identifying anomalous activity, and documenting evidence-based decisions.

 This portfolio applies that experience to Identity and Access Management.
 Each project is a written case study — access reviews, the joiner/mover/leaver lifecycle, and access-abuse investigation — framed in a security context.
-The goal isn't to imitate a junior analyst's first labs; it's to show how a seasoned investigator approaches access and identity.
+The goal is to demonstrate how an experienced investigator applies evidence-based reasoning, documentation, and risk judgment to identity and access scenarios.

 ## Focus Areas